- November 5, 2020

 Your home’s foundation is critical to the overall integrity of your home.
 It’s what holds everything else up.
-So it can be disconcerting, to say the least, to discover one or more foundation cracks.
+So it can be disconcerting, to say the least, to discover one or more cracks in your foundation, walls, or floor.
 But should you panic if you do?

 No. Don’t panic, but do take steps to figure out what the problem is.
-As foundation repair and basement waterproofing specialists, we can help.
+As foundation repair and basement waterproofing specialists, Value Dry Waterproofing can help.
 We think an educated homeowner makes the best decisions, so today we’re going to look at types of foundation cracks and what they mean.

 But first, let’s look at what causes foundation cracks.

 There are several common causes of foundation leaks.
 As you will see, most cracks are caused by soil saturation in and around your home’s block of concrete foundation.
 Some causes of foundation cracks include:

 - Hydrostatic Pressure.
 When soil is saturated near your home after heavy rains or snow melt, the water causes pressure to build up on the exterior of your foundation walls.
 This can cause the water to seek an outlet by seeping into your basement through the foundation.

 - Drainage Issues.
 If water is allowed to collect near the foundation exterior, it can soak into the concrete slab or cinder block walls causing foundation pressure and seeping into your foundation.

 - Plumbing Leaks.
 When a pipe is leaking, or the sewer line is leaking near a foundation wall, this water can seep into or accumulate under your foundation.